ictinnovaties-zorg/ReAgent_workflow/readme.md

 The rest of this readme will describe how to setup `ReAgent_workflow`, and how to work with it.

 You can find the [technical documentation of the code here](https://htmlpreview.github.io/?https://github.com/ictinnovaties-zorg/ReAgent_workflow/blob/master/doc/ReAgent_workflow/index.html), this is mainly useful if you want to write your own Python scripts that work with `ReAgent`.
+The package also includes some example runs in the `exampple_runs` subdirectory.
+This typically involves a bash script which creates the runs, and a Jupyter Notebook for the interpretation.

 # TL;DR
 Short example run from the command line (note that the example files are included in the `example_data` directory in the package):